lazaronixon/authentication-zero/README.md

 - **Inspired by hey.com**
 - Sign up
 - Email and password validations
-- Authentication by cookie (html)
+- Authentication by cookie
-- Authentication by token (api)
+- Authentication by token (--api)
 - Ask password before sensitive data changes, aka: sudo
 - Reset the user password and send reset instructions
 - Reset the user password only from verified emails
+- Lock sending reset password email after many attempts (--lockable)
-- Send e-mail verification when your email has been changed
+- Send e-mail notification when your email has been changed
-- Send email when someone has logged into your account
+- Send e-mail notification when someone has logged into your account
 - Manage multiple sessions & devices
 - Cancel my account
 - Log out